 Learn what medical services your health insurance will cover overseas before going abroad.

 Carry both your insurance policy identity card as proof of such insurance and a claim form.

-When going abroad with any pre-existing medical problems, carry a letter from your healthcare provider describing the medical condition and any prescription medicines, including the generic name of medicines.
+When going abroad with any pre-existing health problems, carry a letter from your healthcare provider describing the health condition and any prescription medicines, including the generic name of medicines.

 Keep medicines in their original containers and be sure they are clearly labeled.
-Also, make sure the prescribed or required medicines are not considered to be illegal narcotics in the countries that you will visit by contacting the foreign embassies prior to travel.
+Also make sure the prescribed or required medicines are not considered to be illegal narcotics in the countries that you will visit.
+Contact the foreign embassies before you travel.

-Complete the information page on the inside of your passport providing the name, address, and telephone number of someone to be contacted in an emergency.
+Complete the information page on the inside of your passport listing the name, address, and telephone number of someone to be contacted in an emergency.